US warns liquid nicotine packets resemble juice boxes, candy

 "These are preventable accidents that have the potential to result in serious harm or even death," said FDA Commissioner Scott Gottlieb, in a statement.
 "Companies selling these products have a responsibility to ensure they aren't putting children in harm's way or enticing youth use."

 Warnings were issued to 13 manufacturers, distributors and sellers.
-Several companies were cited for illegally selling their products to minors.
+Six of the companies were cited for illegally selling the products to minors.
 Such warnings are not legally binding but the government can take companies to court if the issues are ignored.

 The action comes one week after the FDA disclosed a nationwide crackdown on underage sales of Juul e-cigarettes, which have become popular among some teenagers as a way to vape at school and in public.
 The FDA issued warnings to about 40 gas stations, convenience stores and other retailers for selling the devices to minors.
 Additionally, the agency asked manufacturer Juul Labs to turn over information about how it markets and designs its products, which resemble computer flash drives and work with nicotine flavors like mango, and "cool cucumber."